NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 #### Description

-Sets the slotNumth record entry of the block with the input record contents.
+Sets the `slotNum`th record entry of the block with the input record contents.

 #### Arguments